 Though the Octane Coffee at the Woodruff Arts Center has closed since my May visit, the Westside location near Georgia Tech remains.
 In addition to coffee drinks, you’ll find pastries and snacks.

 Speaking of snacks at coffee shops, the East Asian buns at Sweet Hut Bakery are delicious.
 I paired my spring onion bun with an iced coffee, but the menu features a variety of specialty coffee and tea drinks.

 Visiting Atlanta in May — which felt like July to this Michigander — I wondered if I would crave coffee (and tea) in the intense heat and humidity.
 It turns out I just opted for cold brew, iced coffee, and the occasional iced tea.
 By the way, you can find unsweetened iced tea in Atlanta. 😉

-One of my favorite moments in Atlanta was taking taking time to recharge by myself at Café Intermezzo, an European-style café offering more than 800 beverages.
+One of my favorite moments in Atlanta was taking time to recharge by myself at Café Intermezzo, a European-style café offering more than 800 beverages.
 Seriously, the drink menu is a bit overwhelming!
 But with a little help from my server, I found the iced coffees, and my iced caramel cappuccino totally hit the spot.

 Plan Your Visit To These Atlanta Coffee Shops

 - Café Intermezzo — 1065 Peachtree Street Suite 2, Atlanta, GA 30309